 So what’s the lesson of the ZPD for parents?
 Whether it’s playing cricket or Maths homework, if you want to help your child to learn, first work out what they can already do.
 Then provide enough challenge and support to prompt improvement – but not so much that they fail and get frustrated.
 That’s when you’re in the zone!

 Found this interesting?
+Check out our best toys to buy for children.
 You might also enjoy 101 ideas for supporting your child’s development, Top tips for growing babies’ brains and Toddlers’ brains: how toddlers think.
 Or sign up for our monthly newsletters for more inspiration.

 ©Anita Cleare 2018